Thora Silverthorne: Later and professional life

-She returned to Britain in September 1937, where she lived in a flat in London's Great Ormond Street.
+She returned to Britain in September 1937, where she lived in a flat in 12 Great Ormond Street in London.
 According to historian Liz Woolley, Silverthorne "went on to have a distinguished career which changed the nursing profession to a remarkable degree", and also became the sub-editor for Nursing Illustrated.
 Deeply influenced by her experiences in Spain, she made it her "life work" to improve the pay, conditions and professional standing of British nurses.

 With the help of communist nurses, she and activist Nancy Blackburn co-founded the National Nurses Association, the first trade union that represented ordinary rank and file nurses.
 This nurses union gained significant attention from the British press, which it used to highlight the poor pay and working conditions of British nurses.
-In response to her socialist beliefs and the radical politics of the National Nurses Association, the Royal College of Nursing attacked Silverthorne for allegedly “not being a registered nurse” and by also claiming that she was “paid by Moscow”.
+In response to her socialist beliefs and the radical politics of the National Nurses Association, the Royal College of Nursing attacked Silverthorne for allegedly "not being a registered nurse" and by also claiming that she was "paid by Moscow".
 Silverthorne became the Organising Secretary of the Socialist Medical Association (SMA) in July 1942, making her their first employee.
 As the Secretary of the SMA, she led a delegation that met Clement Attlee to discuss the establishment of the National Health Service.
 She was a full-time union official of the Civil Service Clerical Association until she retired in 1970.

 Silverthorne was chosen to greet Pablo Picasso during a visit to the UK.